2012 Center Point–Clay tornado: Tornado summary

 To the northeast of Chalkville, the tornado rapidly intensified to mid-EF3 intensity as it struck the George Brook Neighborhood.
 Here, dozens of homes were damaged or destroyed, with the worst damage being rated EF3 with winds estimated at 152 mph.
 Entering the city of Clay, the tornado to a width of 600 yd, continuing at mid-EF3 intensity, as it crossed Old Springville Road and struck Harness Circle in the Northwoods neighborhood.
 Along Harness Circle, two homes were demolished at EF3 intensity and numerous other homes were damaged.
 In one of the destroyed homes, Christina Nicole Heichelbech, a 16-year-old girl was killed while in the process of trying to take cover.
 The National Weather Service rated both of the completely destroyed homes EF3 with winds estimated at 150 mph.
 Continuing northeast, the tornado crossed a ridge, striking the Legacy neighborhood.
 Numerous homes in the neighborhood sustained moderate to minor damage.
 As the tornado crossed Plymouth Rock Drive, several homes were completely destroyed at EF3 intensity, with winds estimated to have been at 152 mph.
 The tornado began to weaken as it crossed Interstate 59, where several homes sustained high-end EF1 damage and numerous trees were snapped and uprooted.
 The tornado lifted between Hidden Valley Drive and Country Living Circle, after having been on the ground for 22 minutes.

+Aftermath

 Officially, the National Weather Service reported that the tornado killed one person, injured 75 others, and damaged or destroyed 231 structures, along a path of 15.69 mi.
 The National Oceanic and Atmospheric Administration did not list a damage total for this tornado's entire track, but the Alabama Forestry Commission estimated that the merchantable timber losses were at least $132,000 and damage to the Center Point Elementary School was at least $18 million (in 2012 USD).
 The Voss law firm estimated that residential insurance claims would be up to $30 million (2012 USD).
 A year after the tornado, the Clay City Council named January 23 as Christina Heichelbech Day to commemorate Heichelbech's life.

+Other tornadoes

+The Center Point tornado was part of a larger outbreak of tornadoes that occurred across the Southeast.
+This included an EF2 tornado that killed one person near Rock Creek, Alabama.